doug-wade/node-lisp/README.md

 node-lisp
 =========

-A In-browser Common Lisp REPL served by Nodejs
+An in-browser Common Lisp REPL served by Nodejs